mncube/qeb99r/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of qeb99r is to provide tools for quantitative ethnobotany
+qeb99r stands for quantitative ethnobotany 1999 in R. The goal of the qeb99r is to provide a central package which implements the methods outlined in:

+Höft, M., Barik, S. K., & Lykke, A. M. (1999).
+Quantitative Ethnobotany:
+Applications of Multivariate and Statistical Analyses in Ethnobotany.

 ## Installation